rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 We have now two frames and for short aluminiums profiles.
 * Remove screws throw the plastic corners of the both frames.
 * Remove the plastic corners.

+## Assembly
+### Assembly frame box
+Create large squre parts first.
+* Put larger profiles on the table and put plastic coners in the corners.
+Check orientation of the profiles.
+The wholes on the side of the upper and the lower profile must be up.
+* Insert all necessary nuts in the T-slots.
+ Hint: Use a screw to push the square nut into the slot
+* Control the placement of corner, screws and squre nuts.
+Start with the bottom part.
+* Connect a corner to the bottom.
+* Connect a side part to the bottom.
+* Connect another corner to the bottom.
+* Connect another side to the bottom.
+* Connect remaining corners and the upper part.